santisbon/reference/README.md

-The guide for setting up a new development machine has moved [here](https://hackmd.io/@santisbon/Hk9NddPqj).
+The guide for setting up a new development machine is [here](https://santisbon.github.io/reference/).